 Favorite Vacation Spot: ”Anywhere with sand, water, and sun…I LOVE the beach!
-Hawaii is at the top of my travel bucket list.”Email Stefanie Genua
+I just checked Hawaii off the top of my travel bucket list! ”Email Stefanie Genua

-Currently an intern architect pursuing her architectural license, Meagan has always loved to draw and was encouraged by her high school teachers to study architecture.
+Starting with us as an intern architect, Meagan has always loved to draw and was encouraged by her high school teachers to study architecture.
 At this point, she says, she can’t picture herself doing anything else.

 Meagan works mainly with commercial projects, and has enjoyed being a part of various downtown Knoxville renovations.
 She loves a good makeover, and watching buildings transform through the design and construction process is one of the most rewarding parts of her job.